Deep Dive - Configure Coding for NetSuite

-You'll now see the values for your custom segment available under tags or report fields in Expensify.
+You'll now see the values for your custom segment available under tag or report field settings in Expensify.

 Note: We do recommend that you don't use the "Filtered by" feature on your custom segments.
 We don't have the ability to make these dependent on other fields.

-If you do have a filter selected, we suggest switching that filter to "Subsidiary" and enabling all subsidiaries to make sure you don't receive any errors upon export.
+If you do have a filter selected, we suggest switching that filter in NetSuite to "Subsidiary" and enabling all subsidiaries to make sure you don't receive any errors upon export.